 sudo grub2-install /dev/<disk>

-You should see confirmation like the example output below
+You should see a confirmation like in the example output below.

 Installing for i386-pc platform.
 Installation finished.
 No error reported.

-CentOS 7 users should now set the UUID for the new disk, check it from the /etc/fstab with the following command, and then replace <UUID> in the next command with it while selecting the new disk partition.
+CentOS 7 users should now set the UUID for the new disk, check it from the /etc/fstab with the following command, and then replace <UUID> in the next command with it while selecting the new disk partition, vdb1 for example.

 After that, shut down your server either with the Shutdown request at your UpCloud Control Panel or by using the following command in your server terminal